Chad Wolf touts Trump administration’s immigration record

 “The only reason today’s crossings have not reached a crisis level is because of the policies and procedures the department has put in place over the past four years,” Wolf said in his speech to the Arizona Sheriff’s Association in Phoenix.
 “If these critical tools are removed or overturned, then the department — and you, our front-line partners — would be imperiled by another immigration crisis.”

-“And, perhaps worst of all, you would be addressing this crisis with significantly less tools in your arsenal,” Wolf said.
+He said Biden would enforce the law without the extremes that roiled the Trump administration, which drew condemnation in 2018 for separating migrant parents from their children to discourage mass migration.

+“The truth is that Vice President Biden will reform our broken immigration system by taking smart steps to secure our border, while still upholding the basic American values that Trump and Wolf have so callously tossed aside,” Gwin said in a statement.

-The Biden campaign did not immediately respond to a request for comment.
-Biden, a Democrat who served as vice president during President Barack Obama’s two terms, has said he would take a more humane approach to immigration than the Trump administration.
-But the Obama administration expanded family detention near the border and deported a record number of immigrants, comparably more than Trump has so far.
+Biden, a Democrat, served under President Barack Obama, who favored citizenship for millions of undocumented immigrants.
+But he also enforced the law, expanding family detention near the border and deporting a record number of immigrants, comparably more than Trump has so far.

 Immigration normally resonates in Arizona, a border state that has long contended with migrant surges and internal battles about immigration crackdowns.
 But the once solidly Republican state is in play this year as it has shifted to the left, with the share of White voters shrinking and Latino voters on the rise.

 Polls show that Biden has an edge over Trump in Arizona, which the president won by less than 4 points four years ago.
-The coronavirus also has shifted the political calculus in a state where nearly 1 in 5 residents are age 65 or older, a high-risk group for the virus.
+The coronavirus also has shifted the political calculus in a state where nearly 1 in 5 residents are age 65 or older, a high-risk group.

 Arizonans were hammered by the coronavirus earlier this year and nearly 6,000 people have died.
 After an aggressive campaign to drive down the infections, Gov. Doug Ducey (R), a Trump supporter, and health officials were warning residents Thursday about a recent uptick in infections.